marcdotson/asc-training/README.md

 at the same time.
 To largely avoid this problem, among other things, we will be using **branches**.
 Each branch is a separate version of the repo that exists in parallel, one where you can make changes or experiment without it affecting the working or **main** branch.
-In fact, the main branch is protected so that you can’t accidentally push changes to it.
+You should *never* push changes to the main branch directly.

 To do your work as a collaborator, create a new branch on GitHub with a short, descriptive name specific to the issue you’re working on (e.g.,